1iveowl/WebsocketClientLite.PCL/README.md

         clientPingTimeSpan: TimeSpan.FromSeconds(10));

 ```
-... or use this to also observe connection status :
+... or use `websocketConnectionWithStatusObservable` to also observe connection status :
 ```csharp
 var websocketConnectionWithStatusObservable =
     client.WebsocketConnectWithStatusObservable(